Quantcast

 • Hummingbirds do not have a keen sense of smell and rely on bright colors to find their food.
 They are particularly fond of red and are often observed investigating feeders with red parts, red plant labels, red thermometers, and even red clothes on a gardener.

 Note: Do not use red dye in a hummingbird feeder; there is concern that it may harm the birds.
 Instead, use plain, clear sugar water (1 part white sugar mixed with 4 parts water).
 The birds love it!
 If your feeder does not have red on it, attach a red label or other item to attract them.
+Learn how to make hummingbird nectar.

 → Find more tips for introducing hummingbirds to your garden here!

 An often-asked question is, “Why do hummingbirds hum?”
-We can’t say for certain, but suspect that it might be because they don’t know the words!
+We can’t say for certain, but we suspect that it might be because they don’t know the words!
 All jokes aside, the real answer is that hummingbirds are capable of beating their wings up to 80 beats per second, producing a buzz audible to human ears.

 Hummingbird at feeder